 How is Zika transmitted?

-The main form of transmission is mosquito bites, but there have been some cases that have occurred through sex with an infected man.
+The main form of transmission is mosquito bites, but some cases have occurred through sex with an infected partner.
 There is also evidence of transmission from mother to child during pregnancy.

 Why is Zika a concern during pregnancy?

-If you’re pregnant and infected with Zika virus, you can pass it to Your Child .
+If you’re pregnant and infected with the Zika virus, you can pass it to Your Child.
 However, this does not mean that if you are infected with Zika during pregnancy, your baby will definitely experience health problems.
 It simply means that babies whose mothers are infected with Zika during pregnancy have an increased risk of birth defects.

 How does the virus harm a baby?

 The effects can be devastating.
 They include pregnancy loss or a baby born with an abnormally small head and brain — a condition known as microcephaly.
-Microcephaly in babies can lead to respiratory problems related to the malformation of the brain, a serious threat to the lives of babies.
+In addition, microcephaly in babies can lead to respiratory problems related to the malformation of the brain, a serious threat to the lives of babies.

 However, the full spectrum of outcomes for infants infected with Zika is still being studied.